-PageSpeed Insights (PSI) reports on the page performance on both mobile and desktop devices, and offers recommendations for its improvement.
+PageSpeed Insights (PSI) reports on the page performance on both mobile and desktop devices and offers recommendations for improvement.

 “Starting from April 21, we will expand the use of mobile-friendliness as a ranking signal.
-This change will affect mobile search in all languages around the world and will have a significant impact on our search results“
+This change will affect mobile search in all languages worldwide and will significantly impact our search results. “

-If any mobile device usability errors appear on your website, Google will start punishing them with a lower rating in search results starting on April 21.
+If any mobile device usability errors appear on your website, Google will punish them with a lower rating in search results starting April 21.
 If you don’t undertake steps to make the website responsive for mobile devices before the Google deadline, this can make your website virtually invisible.
-Thus, you will lose new customers, it will disappoint current customers, and subsequently, lead to a loss of revenue.
+Thus, you will lose new customers, disappoint current customers, and lead to a loss of revenue.

 You can check the website for responsiveness here.

 Duplicate content is content appearing in more than one place on the Internet.
 This “one place” is defined as a location with a unique website address (URL).
 Therefore, if the same content appears on multiple web addresses, you deal with duplicate content.

 Although this is not technically a punishment, duplicate content can still sometimes affect your Search Engine Optimization and rankings.
 When there are multiple parts of what Google calls “appreciably similar” content in more than one place on the Internet, search engines may find it difficult to decide which version is compliant with a given search query.

 Fixing problems with duplicate content comes down to the same central idea, specifying which of the duplicates is “correct.”